dominykas/validish/README.md

 I didn't have time to look for one that satisfied all of my needs, so I wrote one for a project and extracted the code.

+## Todo (P1)

+* Remove dependency on Q (replace with an optional dependency on ANY Promises/A+ lib)
+* Remove dependency on lodash
+* Hook up to the browser via browserify and via require.js
+* maxLength/minLength are really numeric

+## Neverdo

+* Support IE8

 ## Requirements (where this is/was going)

 * Parameterized messages / i18n